 We all know how important sleep is, and when feeling stressed, it almost feels like a double-edged sword.

-Stress can lead to exhaustion which for most would help in sleeping, but stress usually causes insomnia which then causes you more pressure because you are getting enough sleep!
+Stress can lead to exhaustion, which for most would help in sleeping, but stress usually causes insomnia, which then causes you more pressure because you are not getting enough sleep!
 Crazy, right?

 Sleep is when your body restores itself.
 You need it for “proper cognitive and behavioral functions.”

 So, how can you ensure a good night’s rest when you feel stressed?

 Many of the items in this list will help you feel less stressed, which will then help with sleep.
 But there are a few other things you can do, such as the following:

 - Keep your room cool and not too warm.
 Feeling hot and sweaty does not bode well for a good night’s sleep.

 - Turn off your phone an hour before bed.

 - Use essential oils such as lavender that promote sleep.